CBS Logo

 Immunophenotyping to identify peripheral lymphocyte subsets\

+Changes in lymphocyte subpopulations during drug treatment provide valuable insights into pharmacodynamics, safety, and efficacy.
 Immunophenotyping plays a critical role in modern clinical research, with applications ranging from cancer diagnosis to monitoring immune function in HIV and other diseases.
-Changes in lymphocyte subpopulations during drug treatment provide valuable insights into pharmacodynamics, safety, and efficacy.
-Our expert team at Crystal Bio Solutions designs and validates advanced immunophenotyping methods that help partners track immune responses with precision and reliability.
+Our expert team at Crystal Bio Solutions designs and validates advanced immunophenotyping methods to track immune responses with precision and reliability.

 The Challenge of Immunophenotyping in Clinical Research